aws-samples/aws-transcribe-streaming-example-java/README.md

-# AWS Transcribe Streaming Example Java Application
+# AWS Live Captions

-Example Java Application using AWS SDK creating streaming transcriptions via AWS Transcribe
+A Java Application using AWS SDK to create live transcriptions via AWS Transcribe.
+It takes a live audio source from the target machine and outputs captions.

 ## License Summary